chunkysteveo/OpenEPaperLink-HA-Weatherman/README.md

 The scripts assume your Met.no weather sensor is called `weather.home`, your Moon sensor is called `sensor.moon_phase`.
 There is a service call to `weather.get_forecasts` at the top of the HA configuration file to get the hourly weather, which calls this data variable `weather_home_hourly`. `get_forecasts` is a different response to `get_forecast`, so make sure you are on HA version 2023.12 or greater - it will break if you use `get_forecast`!

+## Breaking changes with HASS 2024.4!
+There are breaking changes with HASS 2024.4, and you will need to change your configuration.yaml or else this will stop working!
+There are quite a few changes needed, so it might be easiest to replace all the configuration with the [new one](ha-configuration.yaml).

 ## Tag size - 1.54", 2.9" and 4.2"
 A 2.9" weather tag, which shows the current weather, and the following four hours and days ahead.